ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/vpn/install_softether_vpn_server.md

 yum install certbot
 ```

-Here we’ll use the `standalone` option to create a temporary web server listening on port 80.
+Here we'll use the `standalone` option to create a temporary web server listening on port 80.
 We specify the challenge type **http-01** as the SoftEther will be listening on port 443

 ```
 certbot certonly --standalone-supported-challenges http-01 --standalone -d ##fqdn.which.points.to.your.server##